ntop/ntopng/doc/src/faq.rst

   `influx -database ntopng -execute 'select * from "iface:traffic" order by time desc limit 1'` it will show the most recent data point written into the DB.

-- Ensure that the InfluxDB database connected to grafana is the same as the database configured into the ntopng timeseries settings.
+- Ensure that the InfluxDB database connected to Grafana is the same as the database configured into the ntopng timeseries settings.

 - If the data is correctly written to the database, the problem may be related to